 When using IBM i NetServer, normal user profiles and passwords apply.
 By default, only users with valid user profiles and passwords can access resources on the system.
-Windows clients offer the option to select a different user ID.
+Windows 2000, Windows XP, and Windows Server 2003 offer the option to select a different user ID.
 If the passwords do not match, you will see a password window.
 Windows can optionally be set to remember the password.